The Boring Sector Quietly Powering the Entire AI Revolution

 Eaton: The Switchgear Behind the Racks

 Eaton (NYSE:ETN) is the power management backbone.
 Q4 2025 Electrical Americas hit record quarterly sales of $3.51 billion, up 21% with 29% backlog growth.
-The pending $9.5 billion Boyd Thermal acquisition drops liquid cooling directly into the portfolio.
+The recent $9.5 billion Boyd Thermal acquisition drops liquid cooling directly into the portfolio.
 CEO Paulo Ruiz said, “Our growing and diversified backlog provides us with extended visibility, enabling predictable financial performance and disciplined capital planning.”

 Shares are up 26% YTD, trading at a forward P/E of 30.
 You’d want Eaton if you believe AI buildout has years to run; if you think hyperscaler capex peaks in 2026, the multiple gets harder.